 No. 19 Texas opens with 91-55 win over Rio Grande Valley

-Matt Coleman scored 17 points, and Kai Jones had 14.
+Matt Coleman had 17 points and five assists, and Kai Jones scored 14.
 Greg Brown, a highly recruited freshman, added 11 points and 10 rebounds.

-Texas guard Andrew Jones missed the game for precautionary reasons due to a cough, a team spokesman said.
+Texas guard Andrew Jones missed the game for precautionary reasons due to a cough.
 Jones missed most of the 2017-2018 and 2018-19 seasons after he was diagnosed with leukemia.
 He appeared in all 31 games last season.

+Coach Shaka Smart said that Andrew Jones had a negative COVID test on Tuesday.

+“About two hours before the game started I got a call from our trainer,” Smart said.
+“The way it works now with the COVID protocols, if you have certain symptoms, then you have to be held out.”

 The Vaqueros missed 16 of their first 17 shots, falling behind 17-4.
 But they competed nearly evenly for the rest of the half, using a 10-0 push to trail 45-29 at the break.
 Quinton Johnson scored the first five points of the run.
 Johnson led UTRGV with 13 points.
 The Vaqueros shot only 26.1%.